Digital Twin Tracking Dataset (DTTD): A New RGB+Depth 3D Dataset for Longer-Range Object Tracking Applications: Introduction

 \section{Introduction}

 Augmented reality (AR) is a growing area of research in both academia and industry.
-Two main concerns in AR applications are localization and tracking.
-While camera tracking in static environments is a relatively matured technology as evidenced by the number of available SLAM solutions \cite{ORBSLAM3_TRO, 8954208}, tracking individual objects in unknown or potentially cluttered environments is much more nascent.
-Potential solutions are also essential to underpin a category of augmented reality applications called digital twin, for instance replacing paper manuals for machine maintenance with virtual 3D digital instructions and collaborative design of CAD models.
-3D object tracking is an essential part of any good digital twin solutions, aiming to estimate an object's rotation and translation relative to the camera with RGB or RGB-D input and worn by the user.
+Two long-standing technical bottlenecks for AR applications are 3D localization and its solutions on mobile devices such as smartphones and wearable headsets.
+While localization using visual odometry in static environments is a relatively matured technology as evidenced by the number of available SLAM solutions \cite{ORBSLAM3_TRO, 8954208}, tracking individual objects in unknown or potentially cluttered environments is much more nascent.
+Potential solutions are also essential to underpin a category of augmented reality applications called digital twin.
+Examples include replacing paper manuals for machine maintenance with virtual 3D digital instructions and collaborative design of CAD models.
+3D object tracking is an essential part of any good digital-twin solutions, aiming to estimate an object's rotation and translation relative to the camera with RGB or RGB-D input and worn by the user.

 Recent advances in precise 3D object tracking have been driven by deep neural networks (DNN), which rely on high-quality datasets to be trained effectively.
 Existing 3D object tracking datasets include synthetic datasets \cite{He_2022_CVPR, Tremblay_2018_CVPR_Workshops} and real-world datasets\cite{10.1007/978-3-642-37331-2_42, marion2018label, xiang2018posecnn, liu2020keypose, hodan2017tless, liu2021stereobj1m}, with many past demonstrations focusing on robot grasping tasks.
 Recent DNN models are widely trained on these datasets in an end-to-end manner to perform image semantic segmentation, object classification, and object pose estimation tasks\cite{ wang2019densefusion, He_2020_CVPR, He_2021_CVPR, Jiang_2022_CVPR, mo2022es6d}.
 By employing fusion techniques on aligned RGB images and depth maps, these approaches can be robust to varying lighting conditions and object occlusions.
-Many recent works are capable of performing 3D object tracking with sufficient precision in real-world applications \cite{wang2019densefusion}, demonstrating up to centimeter localization accuracy sufficient for the use cases of robot grasping.
+Many recent works are capable of performing 3D object tracking with sufficient precision in real-world applications \cite{wang2019densefusion}, demonstrating up to \emph{centimeter localization accuracy}, which may be sufficient for the use case of robot grasping.